 4) Maximize Trend

 Technical indicators are often used to select opportunities and filter out potential bad choices.
 There is also the whole aspect of fundamental analysis to choose investments.
-Regardless of the type of selection process, it is important have a reason to enter or exit the market without emotion.
+Regardless of what type of selection process, it is important have a reason to enter or exit the market without emotion.
 Trading is not gambling, but rather a science of putting probability in your favor.

 Once a candidate is identified and thoroughly researched, the most crucial component of investing is implementing risk control.
 A plan needs to be made in advance to determine an exit strategy if the position moves against you possibly with a simple stop loss order.
-At the same time, profit objectives can help eliminate greed when you are on the right side of the market.
+At the same time, profit objectives can attempt to eliminate greed when you are on the right side of the market.

 Not only should you quantify your dollar risk in proportion to the overall portfolio, you should also quantify how much of the account should be allocated to a trade.
 Professionals focus on risk, something they can measure and use techniques to control exposure.
 They often evaluate the worst case scenario in the plan and make sure it is line with acceptable risk.
 Most find that it does not make sense to risk a large dollar amount or percentage of a trading account on any one investment.